j-fischer/js-mock/README.md

     $ npm install js-mock --save-dev

+and include node_modules/js-mock/dist/js-mock.js in your project.

+Or install it using [Bower](http://bower.io/)

+    $ bower install js-mock --save-dev

-and include node_modules/js-mock/lib/js-mock.js in your project.
+and include bower_components/js-mock/dist/js-mock.js in your project.

 ## Getting Started